msanaullahsahar/adhan/README.md

 >On this card, you will see **Adhan** and **Fajr Adhan**.
 Click on **Adhan** and then click on **TRIGGER**.
 Wait a minute and if you hear adhan from your *google home mini* that's mean everything is successfully setup.

 <div align="center">
 Hurrah !!!
 You have made it.
+Now please remember me in your prayers.
 </div>

-> I am happy and kind enough to provide my services to set adhan **free** only for the **sake of ALLAH** on your raspberry-Pi/google home mini if you connect to me via Teamviewer.
-Remember me in your prayers.

 <div align="center">
 جزاک اللہ